senecajs/senecajs.org/src/pages/get-started/index.md

 ```

 The example code in the [sum.js][] file shows you how to define and call an action pattern inside
 the same Node.js process.
-Soon you'll see how to split this code over multiple processes.
+You'll soon see how to split this code over multiple processes.

-## How Patterns Work
+## How patterns work
 Using patterns instead of network addresses or topics makes it much easier to extend and enhance
 your system over time by adding new microservices incrementally.

-Let's extend our system with the
-ability to multiply two numbers.
+Let's add to our system the ability to multiply two numbers.

 We want messages that look like this: